etremel/signmeup/README.md

 ## Contributing

 Contributions are welcome from one and all.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) to get set up.
-For questions, please email signmeup-dev@lists.cs.brown.edu.
+For questions related to core SignMeUp features, please email signmeup-dev@lists.cs.brown.edu.
+For questions related to the Cornell localization of SignMeUp, contact Edward (@etremel).

 ## Credits